mendersoftware/mender-docs/08.Server-integration/02.Preauthorizing-devices/docs.md

 ./keygen-client
 ```

-You will find the generated Mender Client keypair in a subdirectory `keys-client-generated`:
+You will find the generated Mender Client key pair in a subdirectory `keys-client-generated`:

 ```bash
 keys-client-generated/